Deep Plane Facelift

 A patient who has minimal sagging will be advised to have a mini facelift, not a deep plane facelift.
 A patient with significant medical conditions or unrealistic expectations may not be suitable.

-Results can often last up to 10 years or more, depending on individual factors.
+Results can last 10 years or more, depending on individual factors.
 Looking after your health, lifestyle, diet and sleep can make a big difference.

 Preoperative and post operative instructions are supplied and fully explained to minimise risk.
 If at any time you are feeling worried, or need a question answered, we are here to help before and after the operation.